Warriors of Might and Magic Soundtrack (GBC), Matthew Simmonds, 2000

 “Track 06” is the best example of the fetching contrast between heavy, powerful rhythms and measured melodies, sometimes coming across like an outtake from Alberto Jose González’s classic Smurfs soundtrack.
 “Track 01” right away establishes the soundtrack’s fantasy credentials, with its adventurous lead melody that has just the right amount of stateliness and heroism, again contrasting beautifully with the forceful percussion.
 And throughout the score, Simmonds’ keeps his melodic inventions optimistic and uplifting – even on a cue like “Track 08”, whose emotive lead melody has a touch of loneliness.
 Surrounded by churning rhythms, the initially particularly pop-influenced melody doggedly carries on in the face of adversity, giving the music more emotional subtlety than expected (without turning too serious).

 Towards the latter half of the Warriors of Might and Magic soundtrack, Simmonds starts to build his towering sounds higher and higher, taking the score’s stadium-sized melodies to their logical conclusion.
 “Track 07” heralds Simmonds’ ambitions, with massive timpani strikes that underline the cue’s stark, dramatic atmosphere.
 “Track 10” and “Track 12” highlight the soundtrack’s connection to rock rather than classic game music.
-They start out quietly with slowly building, extensive intros that set the scene for some spectacular outbursts of stomping beats and head-nodding, fists-raised-to-the-sky melodies that couldn’t get any bigger.
+They start quietly with slowly building, extensive intros that set the scene for some spectacular outbursts of stomping beats and head-nodding, fists-raised-to-the-sky melodies that couldn’t get any bigger.
 Such grandstanding doesn’t preclude nuanced approaches, as “Track 12” patiently builds its momentum throughout the lengthy composition.

 On the remaining compositions, the Warriors of Might and Magic soundtrack adds a few more shades to its depiction of a fantasy realm, turning richer and more rewarding still.
-“Track 02” and “Track 09” benefit from some seamlessly integrated prog rock influences.
+“Track 02” and “Track 09” benefit from some seamlessly integrated prog-rock influences.
 On “Track 02”, constantly off-beat arpeggios keep the mood tense and unpredictable while providing sparse, maniacally focused melodic material.
-“Track 09”’s syncopated rhythms and odd metres further the cue’s mysterious mood, created by an elusive melody and some virtuoso, exquisitely atmospheric echo effects applied to its tune.
+“Track 09”’s syncopated rhythms and odd meters further the cue’s mysterious mood, created by an elusive melody and some virtuoso, exquisitely atmospheric echo effects applied to its tune.
 “Track 05”’s opening successfully replicates the sound of an acoustic guitar riff that gives the music an unexpectedly forlorn character.

-Best of all is “Track 13”, whose melodies subtly change from gloomy to hopeful during the course of what is the Warriors of Might and Magic soundtrack’s most varied and complex track.
+Best of all is “Track 13”, whose melodies subtly change from gloomy to hopeful during what is the Warriors of Might and Magic soundtrack’s most varied and complex track.
 Few would have expected a low-profile, licensed game like this to sport one of the Game Boy’s best fantasy scores, but thanks to Simmonds’ talent and dedication, that’s precisely what we are getting.

 - 01 - Track 01 Simmonds, Matthew 2:25